 This post may contain affiliate links.
 Please read our disclosure policy.

-• Quick and Easy: Ready in just 15 minutes, this is your go-to for a speedy, satisfying meal.
+• Quick and Easy: Ready in about 15 minutes, making it the perfect weeknight or anytime meal.

 Ingredients